 Carbon Day 2023

 June 16, 2023—the first annual Carbon Day marks the launch of results from the inaugural Carbon Inventory Project!
 The Carbon Inventory Project is the first, comprehensive effort to calculate the cultural sector’s carbon footprint and established a benchmark for the sector.
-Learn about the importance and the impact of this work.
+Learn about the importance and impact of this work.

 - Explore the results